ab70/ab70/README.md

 </div>

 ### <div align="center">I'm Nurul Abrar, a full stack developer 👨‍💻 worked remotely as Laravel and Wordpress Developer 🚀.
-But moved to MERN stack and exploring filed of Js and highly interested to move towards resume-able JS framework🚀.</div>
+But moved to MERN stack and exploring field of Js and highly interested to move towards resume-able JS framework🚀.
+Along with high performance JS framework like ElysiaJs</div>

 - 🌱 I’m currently practicing on MERN 🗽